 To cut or gouge in hard to access or confined spaces, use HyAccessTM consumables.
 These 65 A consumables extend the reach of the general-purpose (standard) consumables by approximately 7.5 cm (3 inches).
-Operating at 240 V, you can expect to achieve approximately the same cut thicknesses and cut quality as with the general-purpose consumables.
+You can expect to achieve approximately the same cut thicknesses and cut quality as with the general-purpose consumables at 65 A.